Morocco to legalise cannabis for medical and industrial use

 © ABDELHAK SENNA / AFP

-In order to take advantage of a growing legal market and to improve farmers’ incomes, the Moroccan government wants to legalise cannabis for medical and industrial use as well as regulate its production.
+In order to take advantage of a growing legal market and to improve farmers’ incomes, the Moroccan government wants to legalize cannabis for medical and industrial use, as well as regulate its production.
+This move raises questions about how long weed stays in your system

 Is this the end of a taboo?
 On 11 March, the Moroccan government approved a bill authorising the “medical, cosmetic and industrial” use of cannabis.
 The interior ministry, headed by Abdelouafi Laftit, drafted the bill, and it paves the way for the legalisation of cannabis for medical use as well as regulating its production.